-We have 14 secondary hypotheses related to 14 secondary outcomes.
+We have 16 secondary hypotheses related to 16 secondary outcomes.

 - 1. Treatment will increase knowledge of ration portability. - 2.
 Treatment will increase planned new emigration. - 3.
-Treatment will increase new emigration.
+Treatment will increase new emigration. - 4.
+Treatment will increase emigration to urban destinations more than migration to rural destinations.

-- 4. Treatment will increase emigration to urban destinations more than migration to rural destinations. - 5.
-Treatment will increase inter-state and inter-district emigration. - 6.
+- 5. Treatment will increase inter-state and inter-district emigration. - 6.
 Treatment will increase family earned income. - 7.
 Treatment will increase family total consumption. - 8.
 Treatment will increase family food consumption. - 9.
 Treatment will lead to occupational upgrading. - 10.
 Treatment will improve subjective financial well-being. - 11.
 Treatment will increase food security among baseline emigrants. - 12.
 Treatment will increase ration claiming by baseline emigrants. - 13.
 Treatment will increase job search efforts by baseline emigrants. - 14.
-Treatment will increase household remittances.
+Treatment will increase household remittances. - 15.
+Treatment will increase an index of family economic well-being. - 16.
+Treatment will increase total emigration among households with high migration propensity.